1005 N. Marion St.

 HTO Revocations in Florida are Common

-The DHSMV website does not even discuss your right to collaterally attack one of the underlying offense through a motion to vacate or set aside the conviction.
-As a result, many people suffer the five (5) year suspension not knowing that they have other options under Florida law.
+The DHSMV website does not even discuss your right to collaterally attack one of the underlying offenses through a motion to vacate or set aside the conviction.
+As a result, many people suffer the five (5) year suspension, not knowing they have other options under Florida law.

 According to the Bureau of Driver Records, the Florida DHSMV sent out the following number of habitual traffic offender notices to Florida drivers: